volunteersvn80/revanced-nonroot/README.md

 # Add new app or new source to patch

+1️⃣ Check new patch release to build

+➡ Use check_patch "user" "txt_name"

+➡ (user = revanced,inotia00,kazimmt,kidatai31...)

+➡ (txt_name = revanced,revanced-extended...)

-1️⃣ Download source you need
+2️⃣ Download source you need

 ➡ Use : dl_gh "user" "repo" tag"